Child Is Father to the Man: Commercial performance

-In the United States Child Is Father to the Man peaked at #47 on Billboard's Pop Albums chart.
+In the United States, Child Is Father to the Man peaked at #47 on Billboard's Pop Albums chart.
 It failed to generate any Top 40 singles, although "I Love You More Than You'll Ever Know" and "I Can't Quit Her" found some play on progressive rock radio.

 In 2012, the album was ranked number 266 on Rolling Stone magazine's list of the 500 greatest albums of all time.

 The title is a quotation from a similarly titled poem by Gerard Manley Hopkins, slightly misquoting a poem by William Wordsworth called "My Heart Leaps Up".

+CBS Records released The Rock Machine Turns You On, the first budget sampler LP, in the UK in 1968.
+The song "My Days Are Numbered" was included as Side Two track one on the album and introduced BST to a much wider audience.

 The album was re-released in the UK in 1973, entitled "The First Album" on Embassy Records, a subsidiary of Columbia Records (catalogue number EMB 31028) with an identical track listing and the same picture on the front of the sleeve.
 The rear had new sleeve notes written by English DJ, Noel Edmonds.